frithnanth/perl6-Image-Libexif/README.md

 ## Note

-Archive::Libexif relies on a C library which might not be present in one's installation, so it's not a substitute for a pure Perl6 module.
+Image::Libexif relies on a C library which might not be present in one's installation, so it's not a substitute for a pure Perl6 module.

 ## Author